 On Windows, use the /F build option or increase the stack limits in the IDE under project properties/linker/system/ Stack Commit Size and Stack Reserve Size.

 6) Use the compiler provided interfaces.
 If you call run-time library functions, build with

 If you call OpenMP run-time library functions, compile with

-If you call functions from MKL or IMSL*, USE the corresponding module(s).
+If you call functions from MKL, USE the corresponding module.

 All the above options may be used with release (optimized) builds.
 Certain options are enabled by default in a debug build made through the Microsoft* Visual Studio* IDE on Windows.

-Additional information may be found in the main compiler documentation in the section Building Applications / Error Handling / Handling Run-Time Errors, e.g. “Understanding Run-Time Errors” and the references therein; also in the article /en-us/articles/determining-root-cause-of-segmentation-faults-sigsegv-or-sigbus-errors.
+Additional information may be found in the compiler documentation in the section “Understanding Run-Time Errors” and the references therein; also in the article Determining Root Cause of Segmentation Faults or SIGBUS Errors

 9) OK, sometimes you need to do the heavy lifting.
 If these suggestions haven’t helped, or if they helped localize the problem but you need more information, it may be time to start interactive debugging.
-For Windows, see the section Building Applications / Debugging in the main compiler documentation.
-For Linux or Mac OS X, see the documentation for the Intel® Debugger (idb).
+Check the compiler documentation for information on the debuggers available.